dangtrivan15/cake-assignment/README.md

 > ***NOTE***
 >
-> You can add, delete or modified files in the sources and re-start from step 3 to see how data is sync accordingly.
+> You can add or modified files in the sources and re-start from step 3 to see how data is sync accordingly.\
+> Deletion, by the requirement, will not be replicated in the Destination.

 ## Context